 In this piece · 20 sections+

 If you want the short version: start with Rick and Morty.
 It's the best comedy on TV right now that's still actively producing new episodes, it rewards you for paying attention, and the worst episode is still funnier than the best episode of whatever Netflix just greenlit about a quirky divorced woman finding herself in Portugal.
-If you've already seen Rick and Morty or you hate animation, the safest second pick is Malcolm in the Middle, which is streaming again, was always great, and holds up better than almost any live-action sitcom of its era.
+If you've already seen Rick and Morty or you hate animation, the safest second pick is Malcolm in the Middle, which is streaming again, was always great, holds up better than almost any live-action sitcom of its era, and (as of April) has a four-episode revival on Hulu that actually turned out fine.
 Everything else below is ranked by how likely I am to actually recommend it to a friend who texts me at 9 p.m. on a Tuesday.

 A quick note on what "comedy" means here